-- when new to the school, ensure a smooth and welcome induction for the child and carer, and note any specific requirements, including care status. - ensure that a Personal Education Plan (PEP) is completed, as soon as possible.
-This should be prepared with the child and the carer, in liaison with the social worker and other relevant support workers/agencies, and be linked to the Care Plan meetings, within 28 days, 3 months and 6 months and, at least, every 6 months; A guide showing PEP completion is found at the end of this policy. - > keep PEPs and other records up to date, particularly in time to inform review meetings. - ensure that each child in public care (if they wish) has an identified member of staff that they can talk to (this should be based on the child's request and may not necessarily be the Designated Teacher). - co-ordinate support for the child in the school and liaise with other professionals and carers as necessary. - ensure staff receive relevant information and training and act as an advisor to staff and governors. - ensure confidentiality for individual children and only share personal information on a need-to-know basis. - provide written information to assist planning/review meetings and ensure attendance as far as possible. - ensure that the child and carer(s) receive early notification of meetings, parents' evenings and other events and that communication remains regular and positive. - encourage Looked After Children to participate in extra-curricular activities and out of hours learning, where feasible.
+- When new to the school, ensure a smooth and welcome induction for the child and carer, and note any specific requirements, including care status. - Ensure that a Personal Education Plan (PEP) is completed, as soon as possible.
+This should be prepared with the child and the carer, in liaison with the social worker and other relevant support workers/agencies, and be linked to the Care Plan meetings, within 28 days, 3 months and 6 months and, at least, every 6 months; - > Keep PEPs and other records up to date, particularly in time to inform review meetings. - Ensure that each child in public care (if they wish) has an identified member of staff that they can talk to (this should be based on the child's request and may not necessarily be the Designated Teacher). - Co-ordinate support for the child in the school and liaise with other professionals and carers as necessary. - ➤ Ensure staff receive relevant information and training and act as an advisor to staff and governors. - Ensure confidentiality for individual children and only share personal information on a need-to-know basis. - Provide written information to assist planning/review meetings and ensure attendance as far as possible. - Ensure that the child and carer(s) receive early notification of meetings, parents' evenings and other events and that communication remains regular and positive. - Encourage Looked After Children participate in extra-curricular activities and out of hours learning, where feasible. - Ensure speedy transfer of information between individuals and other relevant agencies and to a new school if and when the child transfers;